rubyonracetracks/rails-legacy-docu/docs/a-adoptatree.md

 * I found out about the Adopt-A-Tree app through the group [Open Twin Cities](http://www.opentwincities.org/), which builds and maintains this app for Minneapolis.
 * As a collaborator, I added my Ruby on Racetracks elements to this app.
 I also upgraded the Ruby version from 2.2 to 2.6 and the Rails version from 4.1 to 5.2.

-## Prerequisites
-If you have not already done so, install Docker on your machine.
-More details are covered in the [Different Docker Tutorial](https://www.differentdockertutorial.com/).

 ## Fresh Start
 * If you have not already done so, install Docker on your machine.
 More details are covered in the [Different Docker Tutorial](https://www.differentdockertutorial.com/).
 * If you still have the OpenTwinCities directory, delete it.